SMFerdous/UniversityCourseResultManagementSystem/README.md

 "PROJECT-1" Name: UniversityCourseResultManagementSystem.

 It has 14 Layouts:
-01.Save Department.
-02. View All Departments.
-03.Save Course.
+01.Save Department                                          02.
+View All Departments
-04. Save Teacher.
+03.Save Course                                              04.
+Save Teacher
 05. Course Assign to Teacher                                06.
 View Course Statics
 07. Register Student                                        08.
+Allocate Classrooms
-Allocate Classrooms      09.
-View Class Schedule and Room Allocation Information
+09. View Class Schedule and Room Allocation Information     10.
+Enroll In a Course
-10. Enroll In a Course   11.
-Save Student Result      12.
+11. Save Student Result                                     12.
 View Result
 13. Unassign All Courses                                    14.
 Unallocate All Classrooms

 NB: Description of this fourteen layouts can be found in pdf file in pdf directory of this project
     file name "Specification of University Course and Result Management System.pdf"